-Physical Education Level 1 A/B is a year-long course required of all freshmen.
+Physical Education Level 1 A/B is a year-long course required of all 9th grade students.
 Each student must take 1.5 years of physical education in order to meet the graduation requirements.
 Over the year students will participate in a variety of traditional sports, swim, and lifetime fitness activities.
-Completion of PE Level 1 A and PE Level 1 B along with PE Level 2 or Personal Fitness will fulfill PE content area proficiency graduation requirements for the class of 2020 and beyond.
+Completion of PE Level 1 A and PE Level 1 B along with PE Level 2, Beyond the Gym or Personal Fitness will fulfill PE content area proficiency graduation requirements for the class of 2020 and beyond.